Redirects

 How It Works

-When the form is submitted successfully, Static Forms will redirect the browser to the URL specified in the redirectTo field.
-This only happens on successful submissions (HTTP 200).
+When the form is submitted successfully and redirectTo is provided, Static Forms will redirect the browser to the specified URL using an HTTP 303 response.
 If there's an error, the user stays on the form page.

 Redirect Behavior